SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 does the character lose the beneﬁts of the Advantage or attribute (or undergoes a condition that essentially negates it), but he also suffers an additional Disadvantage.

-Example: Your character has this Disadvantage attached to her Metaphysics attribute.
+Example: *Your character has this Disadvantage attached to her Metaphysics attribute.
 Every time she uses her special mental abilities, she taps into the general mood of the people around her.
 If the people near the metaphysicist experience strong or negative emotions, the character gets a nasty headache, causing her to immediately lose the ability to use her mental powers and her player to be unable to reroll any Critical Successes until the end of the scene.
-Example: A character has
-Equipment (R3) — a really
+Example: A character has Equipment (R3) -- a really powerful weapon.
-powerful weapon.
-But, whenever the character suffers a Critical
-Failure using the weapon, it not only runs out of ammo, but the character experiences some sort of feedback at a moderate damage total (maybe the weapon’s normal damage minus a speciﬁc amount).
-The character then has to recharge the weapon (either through the use of a Price Disadvantage or by waiting until a major break in the adventure’s action, most likely).
+But, whenever the character suffers a Critical Failure using the weapon, it not only runs out of ammo, but the character experiences some sort of feedback at a moderate damage total (maybe the weapon’s normal damage minus a speciﬁc amount).
+The character then has to recharge the weapon (either through the use of a Price Disadvantage or by waiting until a major break in the adventure’s action, most likely).*

 Some other examples:

-Infection: Under certain circumstances, the character passes along select abilities and characteristics to another character.
-The character has an infection score of
+* Infection: Under certain circumstances, the character passes along select abilities and characteristics to another character.
+The character has an infection score of Strength +2D.
-Strength +2D.
 (This is not a skill and players may not raise it except by taking additional ranks in this version of the Disadvantage.)

-19

-Chapter 2

 The gamemaster and the player should determine how the character spreads the infection.
 It could happen as the side effect of an attack, through physical contact, or through some other means.
 When the